 There are some seated positions and activities that cause twisting of your back and can thus worsen your symptoms.
 Additionally, it is recommended that you avoid lengthy periods of rest, as they can also worsen your pain.
 It is best that you rest for two or three days at most, ensuring you don’t engage in any physical activities that may place pressure on your spine.

 Ice and Heat Therapy

-It is a very useful measure to reduce your symptoms.
-You can apply hot or cold fomentation for twenty minutes.
-Heat causes enhancement of blood flow to the affected region and thus you feel relieved in your pain.
-Cold therapy causes a reduction in your symptoms and thus a reduction in your symptoms.
-You can use a hot water bottle as a hot compressor and a piece of ice wrapped in a towel as a hot compressor.
-Remember do not apply hot or cold compressor directly to the skin otherwise it will damage your skin.
+You can use a hot water bottle as a hot compress and a pack of ice wrapped in a towel as a cold compress.
+Remember not to apply a hot or cold compressor directly to the skin, otherwise it will damage your skin.

 Sleeping Position Alteration

-If you are habitual of sleeping in poor posture, it will trigger your nerve pain.
-Better to sleep on your side keeping a pillow between both of your legs.
-Try to avoid on your stomach.
+If you tend to sleep in an unfavourable position for your back, you may notice that will trigger your nerve pain.
+It is better to sleep on your side while keeping a pillow between your knees.
+Try to avoid sleeping on your stomach.